Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/bigquery.md

 ## Considerations

 - To help save usage costs for your queries, Amplitude partitions the events table by the date of `event_time`.
 See the [BigQuery docs](https://cloud.google.com/bigquery/docs/partitioned-tables) for more information about table partitioning.
-- Sometimes duplicate events are exported, especially if you backfill already-exported data.
+- It's possible to export duplicate events, especially if you backfill already-exported data.
 To help with this, Amplitude creates a table function within the provided dataset named `deduplicated_<appid>`.
 This table function provides a deduplicated view of the data.

     !!!example "Deduplicate table function example"